cacutler/health-planner/README.md

 # health-planner
-This is a calorie/fitness tracking and workout planning project built with FastAPI, PostgreSQL, and Flutter/Dart.
+This is a calorie/fitness tracking and workout planning project built with FastAPI/Python, PostgreSQL, and Flutter/Dart.